Gordon Cooper: Mercury-Atlas 9

-After an argument with NASA Deputy Administrator Walter C. Williams over last-minute changes to his pressure suit to insert a new medical probe, a potentially dangerous modifaction if it leaked when he was in space.
-In anger, Cooper buzzed Hangar S at Cape Canaveral in an and lit the afterburner.
+After an argument with NASA Deputy Administrator Walter C. Williams over last-minute changes to his pressure suit to insert a new medical probe, a potentially dangerous modification if it leaked when he was in space, Cooper angrily buzzed Hangar S at Cape Canaveral in an and lit the afterburner.
 Williams told Slayton he was prepared to replace Cooper with Alan Shepard.
 They decided not to, but not to let Cooper know immediately.
-Instead, Slayton told Cooper that Williams was looking to ground whomever buzzed Hangar S. According to Cooper, Slayton later told him that President John F. Kennedy had intervened to prevent his removal.
+Instead, Slayton told Cooper that Williams was looking to ground whoever buzzed Hangar S. According to Cooper, Slayton later told him that President John F. Kennedy had intervened to prevent his removal.

 Cooper was launched into space on May 15, 1963, aboard the Faith 7 spacecraft, for what turned out to be the last of the Project Mercury missions.
-Because would orbit over nearly every part of Earth from 33 degrees north to 33 degrees south, a total of 28 ships, 171 aircraft, and 18,000 servicemen were assigned to support the mission.
+Because would orbit over nearly every part of Earth from 33 degrees north to 33 degrees south, NASA needed to stage recovery assets all over the globe.
+A total of 28 ships, 171 aircraft, and 18,000 servicemen were assigned to support the mission.
 Cooper orbited the Earth 22 times and logged more time in space than all five previous Mercury astronauts combined: 34 hours, 19 minutes, and 49 seconds.
 Cooper achieved an altitude of 165.9 mi at apogee.
 He was the first American astronaut to sleep, not only in orbit, but on the launch pad during a countdown.